 Video interactions can reduce feelings of loneliness and even help slow cognitive decline in older adults.
 A face-to-face chat with a familiar voice, even through a screen, typically lifts a senior’s mood, reduces anxiety, and brings a sense of normalcy and routine.

-A study published by Frontiers in Public Health in 2022 found that video call use during the pandemic improved mental health and reduced loneliness in older adults.
+A study published in 2022 by Frontiers in Public Health found that the use of video calls during the pandemic improved mental health and reduced loneliness in older adults.

 Better Caregiver Coordination.

-Not only do video calls allow caregivers to say hello, especially long-distance ones, but they also enable them to check for signs of fatigue, illness, or emotional distress that may not come across in a text or voice call.
+Not only do video calls allow caregivers to say hello, especially those long-distance ones, but they also enable them to check for signs of fatigue, illness, or emotional distress that may not be apparent in a text or voice call.

 Caregivers can also use video calls to: